siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 216 Weak Interaction Operator for a Static Mass Closure.md

 $$

-The coefficients $C$ and $D$ affect only longitudinal transport bookkeeping, not the first-order deflection angle.
+The coefficients $C$ and $D$ affect only longitudinal transport bookkeeping, not the leading weak-field deflection angle.

 ## 216.4 Newtonian Calibration Fixes $A=1$